samyhaff/el-pipeline/docs/README.md

 ## Requirements

-- Python 3.10 (recommended; 3.13 has compatibility issues with vLLM)
+- Python 3.10 (recommended; 3.13 is not supported due to vLLM incompatibility)
-- spaCy 3.8+
+- spaCy 3.8.11
 - PyTorch 2.6.0+cu118
-- vLLM 0.8.5 (for LELA vLLM disambiguator)
+- vLLM 0.8.5 (for LELA vLLM disambiguator/reranker)
 - See `requirements.txt` for full dependency list

 ### GPU Support